-Adoption of and Compliance with the Sony Supplier Code of Conduct
+Adoption of and Compliance with the Sony Supply Chain Code of Conduct

-Sony's basic procurement contract with material suppliers lays down observing related laws and regulations and the Sony Supplier Code of Conduct.
+Sony's basic procurement contract with material suppliers lays down observing related laws and regulations and the Sony Supply Chain Code of Conduct.
 Sony requests all potential new suppliers to comply with the Code, as well as to conduct assessments as a part of requirements of a preliminary examination.

-It is Sony's basic policy to reconsider its business relationship with the supplier in the event that an existing supplier is confirmed to have committed a major violation of the Sony Supplier Code of Conduct, or not exhibit an appropriate level of cooperation with studies and audits.
-In the event that a violation of the Sony Supplier Code of Conduct is reported by a third party and a violation is confirmed, Sony will ask the supplier to take corrective actions and report back on the progress.
+It is Sony's basic policy to reconsider its business relationship with the supplier in the event that an existing supplier is confirmed to have committed a major violation of the Sony Supply Chain Code of Conduct or is not exhibiting an appropriate level of cooperation with studies and audits.
+In the event that a violation of the Sony Supply Chain Code of Conduct is reported by a third party and a violation is confirmed, Sony will ask the supplier to take corrective actions and report back on the progress.
 If the violation has been committed by a secondary supplier, Sony will work in cooperation with the relevant primary supplier to urge corrective action.